alttch/eva3/doc/sfa/sfa_framework.rst

 This variable sets the framework working mode.
 If its value is *true*, SFA framework operates via WebSocket, if false - via AJAX.
-This value is changed by :ref:`eva_sfa_init()<sf_init>` which tries to detect is the web browser web socket compatible.
+This value is changed by :ref:`eva_sfa_init()<sf_init>` which tries to detect if web browser is compatible with web socket.
 To change the mode manually, change the variable after the initial framework initialization.

 .. code-block:: javascript